 Welcome to Reception

-Having visited every child in their home environment at the start of the year we now really know each child and are are privileged to watch our Reception children blossom in our school environment.
+Having visited every child in their home environment at the start of the year we now really know each child and are privileged to watch our Reception children blossom in our school environment.

 Mrs McMullan, Miss Talent and the Reception Team

 1. A welcome meeting towards the end of June is a chance to learn more about expectations, routines and stages of transition; at this meeting, parents are able to meet key members of the school staff including the Reception team.

 2. Taster sessions take place in the Summer term: the children who already attend our Nursery will visit with Nursery staff in the school day.

 3. Reception staff will visit nursery settings.
 This will allow staff to see the child in an environment which is familiar to them, and to talk with nursery staff about any issues.

 4. In the first two weeks of September, two members of staff will arrange to visit you in your home.
 This will allow you to ask any more questions which you may have, and to observe your child in familiar surroundings.